Home EV charging in WA: everything you need to know

 Here's what to do:

-- Determine your needs: Single or three-phase?
+- Work out your needs: single or three-phase?
 Smart features?

-- Get quotes: Compare at least 3 installers
+- Get quotes: compare at least three installers

-- Set up smart features: Schedule charging, solar integration
+- Set up smart features: schedule charging, switch on solar integration

-Last updated: March 2026.
+Last updated: January 2026.
 Prices and tariffs are indicative and subject to change.
-Always verify current rates with your electricity retailer.
+Always verify current rates with Synergy.

-Ready to act?
-Compare EV chargers for your home → — browse specs, prices, and smart features from top brands available in Perth.
+Compare EV chargers for your home → Browse specs, prices, and smart features from the top brands available in Perth.

 See how much you could save with solar, batteries, and smart tariff choices